William H. Whitfield: Life and career

 After William and Albertina's marriage, Manjirō lived with them as a member of the family, first in their house on Cherry Street in Fairhaven and then at their farm at nearby Sconticut Neck.
 Whitfield set sail again in 1844 as captain of the William and Eliza.
 It was during this voyage that his two-year-old son William Henry died in 1846 at the Sconticut Neck farm.
 Whitfield and Albertina had three more children: Marcellus Post (1849–1926), Sibyl Martha (1851–1894) and Albertina Pratt (1853–1876).
 Whitfield made several more voyages captaining the Gladiator, the Hibernia, and his own brig before retiring from the sea.
 In his later years, he became active in local politics, serving as a selectman of Fairhaven from 1871 to 1873 and as a member of the Massachusetts House of Representatives from 1872 to 1873.

-Whitfield died on February 14, 1886, at his house on 11 Cherry Street in Fairhaven at the age of 81.
+Whitfield died on February 14, 1886, aged 81, at his house on 11 Cherry Street in Fairhaven at the age of 81.
 Albertina died four years later.
 They are buried in the town's Riverside Cemetery as are all four of their children and Whitfield's first wife Ruth.

 Legacy

 Manjirō Nakahama left Fairhaven to return to Japan in 1847 but he never forgot the kindness of Whitfield and the people of Fairhaven.
 In Japan his English skills and the education he had received led to his appointment as a samurai in the service of the Tokugawa Shogunate.
 In 1860 he wrote a lengthy letter to Whitfield in English recounting his life after he left Fairhaven.
 It began:

 My Honored friend—I am very happy to say that i had an opportunity to say to you a few lines.
 I am still living and hope you were the same blessing. i wish to meet you in this world once more.
 How happy we would be.
 Give my best respect to Mrs. and Miss Amelia Whitfield, i long to see them.
 Capt. you must not send your boys to the whaling business; you must send them to Japan.
 I will take care of him or them if you will.
 Let me know before send and I will make the arrangement for it.

-In 1870 Manjirō was a member of a Japanese government commission sent to Europe to study military science during the Franco-Prussian War.
+In 1870, Manjirō was a member of a Japanese government commission sent to Europe to study military science during the Franco-Prussian War.
 Afterwards he went to the United States, was formally received in Washington, and then made his way by train to Fairhaven where he spent the night with Whitfield and his family at their farm in Sconticut Neck.
 Twenty years after his death, Nakahama's eldest son gifted a 14th-century samurai sword to the people of Fairhaven in gratitude for his father's rescue and the education he had received in the town.
 After a wreath-laying on Whitfield's grave, the Japanese Ambassador to the United States presented the sword in a ceremony on July 4, 1918.
 Calvin Coolidge, at the time Lieutenant Governor of Massachusetts, gave the welcoming address, concluding with: